-- Malawi needs help strengthening its reading assessment for primary schools.
+- Malawi needs help strengthening its primary school reading assessment system.

-- Abt is implementing a revised national reading assessment.
+- Abt is implementing a national reading assessment to measure impact.

-Since school fees were eliminated in 1994, enrollment in Malawi schools has increased dramatically to near 100 percent--with more than 100 students assigned to some teachers.
-Unfortunately, the quality and volume of educational resources has not kept pace with enrollment, and recent assessments have shown dramatic underperformance by students In current reading assessments, data is not easily accessible and does not comply with all reading levels.
-The Malawi government implemented a National Reading Program to improve early-child literacy rates, but needs assistance in strengthening its existing reading assessment for primary schools.
+Since school fees were eliminated in 1994, enrollment in Malawi schools has increased dramatically to near 100 percent—with more than 100 students assigned to some teachers.
+Unfortunately, the quality and volume of educational resources has not kept pace with enrollment, and recent assessments have shown dramatic deficits in students’ early grade reading skills.
+To address this challenge, the Malawi government is implementing its National Reading Program to improve early grade literacy outcomes, but needs assistance in strengthening its reading assessment system for primary schools.

 Abt provides technical support and training to Malawi’s Ministry of Education (MoE) to strengthen its ability to administer national reading assessments (NRAs) that will better identify gaps in students’ knowledge and inform education policy.
 Abt is modernizing the MoE’s NRA data management by digitizing results and linking the data to its online education management information system (EMIS).
 This system streamlines NRA data consolidation and allows reports to be more accessible to parents, local community members, teachers and MoE staff.